event-engine/docs/docs/api/aggregates/functional_core.md

 of a new shopping cart lifecycle.

 Every yielded event should have a corresponding **apply function**.
 Event Engine takes care of that rule.
-It's the last part of every `CommandProcessingDescription`.
+It's the last part of every [CommandProcessingDescription](/api/descriptions.html#3-2-4).

 ```php
 $eventEngine->process(Command::START_SHOPPING_SESSION)